-The 24h PK profiles for all 3 treatment conditions (N=14) are presented in Fig. 1.
-The PK parameters (AUC{24h}, C{avg}, C{max}) for sTT are presented in Table 3.
-Four subjects were excluded from the PK set, due to TNSS scores less than 6/12 at any single measure during a symptomatic treatment period.
-Mean TNSS scores for the PK set (N=14) in asymptomatic, symptomatic and symptomatic-treated conditions were 0/12 (0), 7.20/12 (1.94), and 6.54/12 (1.92).
-Sneezing, when symptomatic, ranged from mild to severe (moderate was most common response) as soon as 30min after entering the ACC, prior to administration of the drug product and throughout the dosing period.
-Pre-dose mean sTT (SD) in the asymptomatic state was 536 (106) ng/dL whereas mean sTT was 423 (141) ng/dL and 402 (109) ng/dL in the symptomatic and symptomatic-treated states, respectively.
-Each PK profile shows 3 discrete peaks, one for each of the three 11mg doses administered, with mean T{max} (SD) of 53.1(29) min when asymptomatic, 47.8 (32) min when symptomatic and 49.5 (26) min when symptomatic-treated.
-The ratios and confidence intervals for the relative bioavailability of sTT comparing the 3 treatment conditions were all close to unity (Table 4).
+sure during a symptomatic treatment period.
+Mean TNSS scores for the PK set (n=14) in asymptomatic, symptomatic, and symptomatic-treated conditions were 0/12 (0), 7.20/12 (1.94), and 6.54/12 (1.92), respectively.
+Sneezing, when symptomatic, ranged from mild to severe (moderate was most common response) as soon as 30 minutes after entering the ACC, prior to administration of the drug product and throughout the dosing period.
+Pre-dose mean sTT (SD) in the asymptomatic state was 536 (106) ng/dL, whereas mean sTT was 423 (141) ng/dL and 402 (109) ng/dL in the symptomatic and symptomatic-treated states, respectively.
+Each PK profile shows three discrete peaks, one for each of the three 11 mg doses administered, with mean T{max} (SD) of 53.1 (29) minutes when asymptomatic, 47.8 (32) minutes when symptomatic, and 49.5 (26) minutes when symptomatic-treated.
+The ratios and CIs for the relative bioavailability of sTT comparing the three treatment conditions were all close to unity (Table 4).

 The difference in baseline sTT prior to dosing between asymptomatic and symptomatic states was statistically significant.
-Further, the mean sTT in the asymptomatic state ranged from 529 to 907 ng/dL, which was consistently higher than observed when symptomatic (370-783 ng/dL) or symptomatic-treated (367-784 ng/dL).
-The shift in sTT levels is attributed to the allergic reaction directly on endogenous sTT levels.^{20, 21, 22}
+Further, the mean sTT in the asymptomatic state ranged from 529-907 ng/dL, which was consistently higher than observed when symptomatic (370-783 ng/dL) or symptomatic-treated (367-784 ng/dL).
+The shift in sTT levels is attributed to the allergic reaction directly on endogenous sTT levels.
+20-22

-To remove the variable contribution of endogenous testosterone, the PK profile was corrected by subtracting the pre-dose total testosterone value from each point in the profile, per Wittert et al.23 The resulting baseline-corrected 24hr PK profile for sTT profile is presented in Fig. 2 and corrected PK parameters are included in Table 3.
-C{max} (SD) values for the asymptomatic, symptomatic, and the symptomatic-treated states are 527 (176) ng/dL, 487 (151) ng/dL, and 470 (194) ng/dL.
-Baseline corrected AUC24 (SD) values are 3841 (2713) hng/dL, 3041 (1967) hng/dL, and 3139 (1480) hng/dL, respectively.
-The relative ratios and confidence intervals for C{avg} , C{max} and AUC{24h} sTT comparing the asymptomatic and symptomatic condition are all close to 1.0, for uncorrected and baseline corrected PK, indicating no significant difference in relative bioavailability (Table 4).
+To remove the variable contribution of endogenous testosterone, the PK profile was corrected by subtracting the predose total testosterone value from each point in the profile, per Wittert et al. 23 The resulting baseline-corrected 24-hour PK profile for sTT profile is presented in Fig. 2 and corrected PK parameters are included in Table 3. $\rm C{max}$ (SD) values for the asymptomatic, symptomatic, and symptomatic-treated states are 527 (176) ng/dL, 487 (151) ng/dL, and 470 (194) ng/dL, respectively.
+Baseline corrected AUC ${24}$ (SD) values are 3841 (2713) hng/dL, 3041 (1967) hng/dL, and 3139 (1480) hng/dL, respectively.
+The relative ratios and CIs for $\rm C{avg'}$ C $\rm C{max'}$ and AUC $\rm C{24h}$ sTT comparing the asymptomatic and symptomatic condition are all close to 1.0, for uncorrected and baseline corrected PK, indicating no significant difference in relative bioavailability (Table 4).

 Reported TEAEs are tabulated in Table 5.
 All AEs were mild or moderate and resolved without need for intervention.
-For subjects in symptomatic state, reported TEAEs included respiratory, thoracic, and mediastinal disorders, general disorders and administration site conditions and investigations, including one report each for dysphonia, oropharyngeal pain and allergic rhinitis, injection site phlebitis, nasopharyngitis, and decreased forced expiratory volume.
-In the symptomatic-treated state, 2 subjects reported dysphonia, while there was one report each of injection site phlebitis (due to sampling), nasopharyngitis, decreased forced expiratory volume, and dizziness.
+For subjects in symptomatic state, reported TEAEs included respiratory, thoracic, and mediastinal disorders; general disorders; and administration site conditions and investigations, including one report each for dysphonia, oropharyngeal pain and allergic rhinitis, injection site phlebitis, nasopharyngitis, and decreased forced expiratory volume.
+In the symptomatic-treated state, two subjects reported dysphonia, while there was one report each of injection site phlebitis (due to sampling), nasopharyngitis, decreased forced expiratory volume, and dizziness.
 None were deemed related to TNG.
-Physical examinations, vital signs, and clinical laboratory results did not reveal any clinically significant adverse findings.
-Overall, TNG was well tolerated.
+Physical examinations, vital signs, and clinical laboratory